-|Remove the steel tape from the back of the edging as it is easier to cut with scissors.
-This can be cut square it doesn’t require mitring.
+||Firstly remove the steel tape from the back of the edging as it is easier to cut with scissors.
+This can be cut square – it doesn’t require mitring.

-|Peel back the edges of the protection film on both sides of your PET sheet by approximately a couple of inches (5 cm) and fit the pvc edging onto the panel ensuring that the corners meet well.
+|Next peel back the edges of the protective film on both sides of your PET sheet by approximately a couple of inches (5 cm.)
+Following this fit the pvc edging onto the panel ensuring that the corners meet well.

 It can be useful to put a tiny drop of superglue onto the corners where they meet as mitres sometimes move.

-|Clean the surfaces around the window frame onto which you will be attaching the panel using methylated spirits or a similar degreaser.|
+|Clean the surfaces around the window frame onto which you will be attaching the panel.
+Use methylated spirits or a similar degreaser.|

-Slowly remove the surface protection film from the side of the sheet with the magnetic tapes.
+Slowly remove the protective film from the side of the sheet with the magnetic tapes.
 If you do it quickly it creates static and dust will fly to it.
 If you do create static and dust you can clean the surface using some furniture polish such as Pledge or similar.
 Use a SOFT damp cloth – microfibre is ideal.
 The polish will remove the static and the soft, non-abrasive cloth will get rid of the dust.
-Do NOT use the dry cloth on its own and, NEVER use anything with an abrasive in it to clean your PET panels.
+Do NOT use the dry cloth on its own.
+NEVER use anything with an abrasive in it to clean your PET panels.

 Remove the blue adhesive film backing from the steel tape.
-Under no circumstances put the white steel tape onto the window frame on its own – you will never match up the steel and magnetic tapes perfectly if you do this.
+Under no circumstances put the white steel tape onto the window frame on its own.
+You will never match up the steel and magnetic tapes perfectly if you do this.